anyscale/templates/templates/fine-tune-llm_v2/cookbooks/bring_any_hf_model/README.md

 **⏱️ Time to complete**: 60 minutes

-This guide will showcase how you can finetune any transformer-based LLM found on hugging-face (HF) hub and customize the chat template or prompt format to finetune it on your own data.
+This guide will showcase how you can finetune any transformer-based LLM found on the Hugging Face (HF) hub and customize the chat template or prompt format to finetune it on your own data.
 As an example we will show how to finetune [Meta Llama Guard 2](https://llama.meta.com/docs/model-cards-and-prompt-formats/meta-llama-guard-2/) model which has a non-chat based inference pattern.

 The two capabilities showcased here are
 1. Support for any HF model.